Level 3 Communications (LVLT) Q1 2017 Results - Earnings Call Transcript

 Simon Flannery - Morgan Stanley & Co.
 LLC

 Great.
 Thanks very much.
 Jeff, I think on the network strategy, you talked a little bit about the opportunity and the synergies there.
 And perhaps you did a very nice job with network synergies on Global Crossing and tw telecom.
-To what extent is this a similar type network integration or is the scale very different, for giving you the visibility into those synergies?
+To what extent is this a similar type network integration or is the scale very different, giving you the visibility into those synergies?

-And then maybe for Sunit, the wholesale pressure, you talked about carrier churn, is that something you see persisting for the rest of the year or is that more of a temporary phenomenon?
+And then maybe for Sunit, the wholesale pressure, you talked about carrier churn.
+Is that something you see persisting for the rest of the year or is that more of a temporary phenomenon?
 Thanks.

 Jeffrey K. Storey - Level 3 Communications, Inc.

 Sure.
-With respect to the scale, certainly the scale is different, because it's the combination of all those companies that makeup Level 3, and now we're combining with CenturyLink, which is a very large company as well.
-So the scale – the scale is different, but it looks the same.
+With respect to the scale, certainly the scale is different, because it's the combination of all those companies that make up Level 3, and now we're combining with CenturyLink, which is a very large company as well.
+So the scale is different, but it looks the same.
 And it has the same benefits to us.
 I mean, there are times that we go after synergies for the cost savings.
 But the majority of our network synergies are about providing a better product and service to our customers and a better experience to our customers, and the cost savings are the side benefits that we get from it.

-And we know that when we put customers on net, we are able to provide better experience, better service delivery, better service assurance, we're able to do a better job for that customer.
+And we know that when we put customers on net, we are able to provide better experience, better service delivery, better service assurance.
+We're able to do a better job for that customer.
 When we do a better job for the customer, they buy more services from us, and they continue to maintain the ones that they have with us.
-And so we look at the network evolution as a continued evolution not only in cost savings, but also in our customer experience and the product that we provide those customers.
+And so we look at the network evolution as a continued evolution, not only in cost savings, but also in our customer experience and the product that we provide those customers.

-And so, certainly, there is bigger scale associated with the CenturyLink Level 3 than some of those others, but it's much the same problem, it's much the same challenge, and we have great experience in both companies of really delivering on that in a way that is supportive of our customers rather than harmful to our customers.
+And so certainly, there is bigger scale associated with the CenturyLink/Level 3 than some of those others, but it's much the same problem, it's much the same challenge, and we have great experience in both companies of really delivering on that in a way that is supportive of our customers rather than harmful to our customers.

 Simon Flannery - Morgan Stanley & Co.
 LLC